jfroelich/rss-reader/src/filter-html-attrs-notes.md

 XSS concern due to the possible presence of unknown attributes.
 This is why a blacklist approach does not work.
 I have to use a whitelist approach, and remove all unrecognized/non-whitelisted attributes.

+One idea is related to the issue of how sanitizing is doing things in addition to sanitizing.
+The core concern is basically that I want to do things like strip style information because I want to make the document *embeddable*.
+All these other libraries are sort of skirting around the edges of the issue.
+The most direct and clear reason is so that the document can be embedded.
+This is distinct from compression, from sanitizing bad html, from removing tracking data, etc. It is purely for embedding purposes.
+So what I really want is a make-document-embeddable transformation.
+Then this filtering of attributes with its cross-cutting concerns makes more sense.